Sarcoma Care

 A pathologist looks at the biopsy tissue under a microscope to look for cancer cells to make the diagnosis.
 Sarcoma can be hard to diagnose, so it’s important to have the biopsy reviewed by a trained sarcoma pathologist.
 Diagnosing the correct subtype of sarcoma is key to building the right treatment plan.

 Depending on the subtype, further studies may be needed to determine if the sarcoma has spread.
-This often includes a CT scan of the chest, as the most common location of spread is to the lungs.
+This often includes a CT scan of the chest, as the most common location of spread is the lungs.
 Occasionally, a whole-body PET scan is done to simultaneously look at the lungs and other potential sites, such as the liver.
 A PET scan also provides additional information about tumor activity.
 This can be used to monitor response to treatment, for example, before and after drug therapy.

 Patients with sarcomas that have already spread or that cannot be removed by surgery usually undergo drug therapy.
 This includes traditional chemotherapy.
-In the last few years, newer drugs have become available for sarcoma, including better targeted therapies and immunotherapy.
+In the last few years, newer drugs have become available for sarcomas, including better targeted therapies and immunotherapy.

 Sarcoma cases vary so much that each patient will have a different prognosis.
 Your surgeon will take time to talk to you about your sarcoma subtype, your treatment plan and what you can expect.